ADAPTIVE RIDING PROGRAM

 “This has been a wonderful experience!”

-Our therapeutic riding program teaches horseback-riding skills, while using therapeutic activities tailored to each individual rider’s educational, physical, social, and recreational goals.
+Our adaptive riding program teaches horseback-riding skills, while using therapeutic activities tailored to each individual rider’s educational, physical, social, and recreational goals.

 “With riding horses I went from it being difficult to walk to being able to walk good.
 I wanted to ride a bike but my balance was off.
 Now I’m riding a bike!
-Therapeutic Riding at PPTRC has helped me out a lot and it’s fun.”
+Adaptive Riding at StableStrides has helped me out a lot and it’s fun.”

 Spinal Cord Injuries